colabottles/toddl/posts/an-event-apart-boston-2019.md

 Jason spoke about Autofill and WebAuthn and also talked about the Payment Request and Credential Management API's and alluded to the fact we need to offer more than just passwords as a solution to the problem of more than half (51%) of users have a go to password, a favorite if you will, and an astounding 65% of passwords users use are used on more than one site.

-The code example of the <span class="pre">`ui-mask`</span> and <span class="pre">`maxlength`</span> and how, for instance, a year field takes only 2 numbers, but should take 4 numers for the whole year, was enlightening.
+The code example of the `ui-mask` and `maxlength` and how, for instance, a year field takes only 2 numbers, but should take 4 numbers for the whole year, was enlightening.
 It was a great look into something that perhaps my company needs to (this will meet with MUCH resistance, this I know) implement.

 Gerry McGovern closed out yet another great conference.
 Gerry always puts on a great and highly entertaining talk.
 This and last years conference were a testament to that.
 Gerry spoke about focusing on your users, taking your users feedback and going to task on adjusting your design to their feedback as to work with them and design with them for your product.
 Know your users!